Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 McCabe & Mrs. Miller (1971), 120 minutes, D: Robert Altman

 A classic, dark-toned, moody anti-Western from iconoclastic and offbeat director Altman, based on the novel McCabe by Edmund Naughton.
-At the turn of the century, a mysterious, roguish, small-time, frontier drifter/gambler John McCabe (Warren Beatty) opens up a brothel/casino in the great northern, wintry wilderness settlement of Presbyterian Church - a grimy, lamp-lit and shoddy mining town.
-Amiable braggart McCabe has entrepreneurish ambitions and partners with opium-smoking, British whorehouse madame Constance Miller (Julie Christie) who helps to stabilize the operation and make it a successful enterprise.
-McCabe refuses to sell out to a corporation, leaving him vulnerable to hired bounty hunters who track him down in the tragic finale.
-With great cinematography by Vilmos Zsigmond.
+It presented the American dream gone sour, in a revisionist western that concluded with a prolonged shootout.
+Gloomy folk music from Leonard Cohen organically complemented the pace of the film.
+A mysterious, roguish, bearded small-time, frontier drifter/gambler John McCabe (Warren Beatty) opens up a brothel/casino in the great northern, wintry wilderness settlement of Presbyterian Church - a grimy, lamp-lit and shoddy mining town.
+Amiable, not-very-bright braggart McCabe has entrepreneurish ambitions and partners with opium-smoking, British whorehouse madame Constance Miller (Julie Christie) who helps to stabilize the operation and make it a successful enterprise.
+McCabe refuses to sell out to capitalists of a zinc mining company, leaving him vulnerable to three hired bounty hunters who track him down in the tragic finale - when he dies alone in the snow.
+With great cinematography by Vilmos Zsigmond - beautifully photographed, with Altman's cinematographer creating an antique-like, painterly portrait of the unsightly town at the turn of the century.

 Nicholas and Alexandra (1971), 183 minutes, D: Franklin J. Schaffner